|MP 9.03.22||Endothelial Keratoplasty|

 Long-term graft survival with these new techniques is presently unknown.
 However, current procedures result in acceptable short-term survival, and additional surgical intervention can be performed with a low risk of visual loss.
-Due to the marked reduction in serious complications compared to the alternative, DSEK/DSAEK has become the preferred approach for endothelial dysfunction among corneal surgeons.
+Due to the marked reduction in serious complications compared with the alternative, DSEK/DSAEK has become the preferred approach for endothelial dysfunction among corneal surgeons.
 DMEK/DMAEK have also become accepted approaches to EK, due to a reduction in stromal haze and improvement in visual acuity.
 Therefore, these techniques may be considered medically necessary.

 EK will continue to evolve as techniques are modified in an attempt to improve donor tissue adherence and increase endothelial survival.
-Randomized controlled studies and/or long-term prospective studies will be needed to adequately evaluate these new procedures.
+RCTs and/or long-term prospective studies will be needed to adequately evaluate these new procedures.

 Practice Guidelines and Position Statements